marcuszou/lemp-sqlite3-typecho/README.md

 The final touch-up is to hook up the [SQLite Browser](https://sqlitebrowser.org/). *DB Browser for SQLite* (DB4S) is a high quality, visual, [open source](https://github.com/sqlitebrowser/sqlitebrowser) tool designed for people who want to create, search, and edit [SQLite](https://www.sqlite.org/) or [SQLCipher](https://www.zetetic.net/sqlcipher/) database files.
 DB4S gives a familiar spreadsheet-like interface on the database in addition to providing a full SQL query facility.
 It works with Windows, macOS, and most versions of Linux and Unix.

+Currently in the market, there are some open-source docker containers:

+- lscr.io/linuxserver/sqlitebrowser:latest - updating very often, reply on UID/GID of the host, VNC-based, big-sized: 1.5GB...
+- __evgeniydoctor/sqlitebrowser__:latest - updating not-so-often, simple-setup, small-sized: 366MB...

+So the latter was selected.

 Nothing special, just simply add a service named "`sqlitebrowser`" in the end of the `docker-compose.yml` file.

 ```shell